adelaydeelsevier/adelaydeelsevir/README.md

 - 👋 Hi, I’m @adelaydeelsevir (Mike Harris)
 - 👀 I’m interested in music, software engineering, XP, people, relationships
-- 🌱 I’m currently learning Kotlin, SpringBoot+Kotlin, TypeScript, functional programming
+- 🌱 I’m currently learning Go, Haskell, functional programming, and accompanying Irish tunes on the guitar
 - 💞️ I’m looking to collaborate on CU Soon, architecural approaches to event streaming on EM
 - 📫 How to reach me via my email at m.harris@elsevier.com or Slack @adelayde